| Title: | Feature Extraction and Statistics for Time Series |

 Arguments described in the reference manual linked below. |

-special is used to produce tables and line printer plots of
+The identify special is used to produce tables and line printer plots of

 sample ACFs and PACFs for identifying the ARIMA part of a regARIMA model.